Wier-Stewart/dev-replica/README.md

 It's not a normal plugin installation, and really only requires 2 files:

 #### ./db-config.php
-Here's a mini version of that will work with the usual wp-config.php variables:
+Here's a mini version that will work with the usual wp-config.php variables:
 ```
 <?php
 //./db-config.php